devmt04/kernel-barebones/grub-boot/04-Interrupt-Descriptor-Table/README.md

 - INTERRUPT GATE:

-      bit 0 to bit 15 : OFFSET
+      bit 0 to bit 15 : OFFSET (lower 16 bits of handler address)
-      bit 15 to bit 31 : SEGMENT SELECTOR
+      bit 16 to bit 31 : SEGMENT SELECTOR
       bit 32 to bit 36 : RESERVED
       bit 37 to bit 39 : 000
       bit 40 to bit 44 : 01110
       bit 45 to bit 46 : DPL
       bit 47 : P
-      bit 48 to bit 63 : OFFSET
+      bit 48 to bit 63 : OFFSET (higher 16 bits of handler address for 32-bit entry)

 - TRAP GATE:

-      bit 0 to bit 15 : OFFSET
+      bit 0 to bit 15 : OFFSET (lower 16 bits of handler address)
-      bit 15 to bit 31 : SEGMENT SELECTOR
+      bit 16 to bit 31 : SEGMENT SELECTOR
       bit 32 to bit 36 : RESERVED
       bit 37 to bit 39 : 000
       bit 40 to bit 44 : 11110
       bit 45 to bit 46 : DPL
       bit 47 : P
-      bit 48 to bit 63 : OFFSET
+      bit 48 to bit 63 : OFFSET (higher 16 bits of handler address for 32-bit entry)

-Interrupts 0 to 31 are pre-defined interrupts. (see table at https://wiki.jwo.cz/wiki/x86_protected_mode_interrupts)

-Interrupts 32 to 255 are User Defined Interrupts
+#### Descriptor Privilege Level (DPL):

+DPL is a 2-bit field in an x86/x86-64 IDT (Interrupt Descriptor Table) entry that specifies the minimum privilege level required to invoke that interrupt or trap via the INT n instruction from software.

+Privilege levels (rings) in x86:

+   Ring 0 (DPL = 0): Kernel / highest privilege
+   Ring 1 (DPL = 1): Rarely used
+   Ring 2 (DPL = 2): Rarely used
+   Ring 3 (DPL = 3): User / lowest privilege

+The CPU checks CPL (Current Privilege Level) vs. DPL whenever a software interrupt (INT n) is executed:

+   CPL ≤ DPL: Allowed
+   CPL > DPL: General Protection Fault (#GP) occurs

+## EXCEPTION AND INTERRUPT VECTORS

+To aid in handling exceptions and interrupts, each architecturally defined exception and each interrupt condition requiring special handling by the processor is assigned a unique identification number, called a **vector number**.
+The processor uses the vector number assigned to an exception or interrupt as an index into the interrupt descriptor table (IDT).

+Vector numbers in the range 0 through 31 are reserved by the Intel 64 and IA-32 architectures for architecture-defined exceptions and interrupts.
+Not all of the vector numbers in this range have a currently defined function.
+The unassigned vector numbers in this range are reserved.
+Do not use the reserved vector numbers. (see table at https://wiki.jwo.cz/wiki/x86_protected_mode_interrupts)

+Vector numbers in the range 32 to 255 are designated as user-defined interrupts and are not reserved by the Intel 64 and IA-32 architecture.

 # References